Computing return times or return periods with rare event algorithms: Return times sampled with the Giardina-Kurchan-Tailleur-Lecomte algorithm

 \subsection{The algorithm}

 The underlying idea of the \acf{gktl} algorithm is to perform a biased sampling of trajectory space.
 It relies on the simulation of a population of trajectories, which, unlike direct Monte-Carlo methods, interact dynamically: at regular time intervals, some members of the ensemble are killed and some are cloned according to a weight which depends on the history of the replica.
 The weights are chosen such that, after several iterations of the algorithm, generated trajectories are distributed according to a probability distribution that is tilted in order to favour trajectories with large values of a chosen time averaged observable.
 This sort of algorithm has first been proposed by~\cite{Giardina2006} and has been used to study rare events in both stochastic~\cite{Giardina2006,Lecomte2007b,Garrahan2007,Hurtado2009b} and deterministic systems~\cite{Giardina2006,Tailleur2007}.
+The idea of sampling quantities of interest from a distribution biased in a controlled way is very general; it is referred to as \emph{importance sampling}, and was used in many different contexts (see e.g.~\cite{Berg1992,Hartmann2002} and the general references~\cite{Bucklew2004,RubinoTuffin2009}).

 More precisely, we perform simulations of an ensemble of $\nsample$ trajectories $\left\{ X_{n}(t)\right\}$ (with $n=1,2,...,\nsample$) starting from random initial conditions.
 Like in section~\ref{sec:AMS}, the total integration time of the trajectories is denoted $T_{a}$.
 We consider an observable of interest $\obs(X(t))$ and a resampling time $\tau$.
 At times $t_{i}=i\tau$ (with $i=1,2,...,T_{a}/\tau$) we assign to each trajectory $n$ a weight $W_{n}^{i}$ defined as